 Last year, there were 8,302 French students studying in the USA and for many there were few places to look for financial aid.
 If you are a French student in the US, once you have maximized your school’s financial aid and sought out external awards, there still may be a gap.
 International student loans are available for French students studying in the USA, and it is a good way to borrow money to cover your expenses.

-The co-signer must be a US citizen or permanent resident, with good credit, income history and who has lived in the USA for the past 2 years.
+The Co-Signer must be a US citizen or permanent resident, with good credit, income history and who has lived in the USA for the past 2 years.
 If you do not have a cosigner see if you're eligible for a no cosigner loan.

 If you are a French student interested in a US student loan, check out our Compare Student Loan tool that will match you with a list of lenders that will work for your school.
 You can compare basic terms and choose the loan that's right for you.
 Then, apply right online and get initial approval within weeks!